CZ-NIC/yangson/docs/concepts-terms.rst

 Class method :meth:`translate_name` in the :class:`Context` class is available for translating a qualified name in prefix form to the tuple form of Yangson.

 Finally, JSON-encoded instance documents use yet another set of naming rules that are defined in [Lho16]_.
-Examples can be found in :ref:`app-b`.
 The module :mod:`typealiases` defines the alias :const:`InstanceName` that for such instance names.

+.. _sec-paths:

 Navigating in Schema and Data Trees
 ***********************************

 The concept of paths in tree structures is familiar from other application domains, such as filesystems or XML.
 Yangson uses this concept in a number of different ways and variants.
-Apart from the variability in node naming, as described above, another major reason for the plenitude of path types has to do with the fact that we have to deal with two trees simultaneously: the schema tree and the data tree.
+Apart from the variability in node naming, as described above, another major reason for the somewhat overwhelming plenitude of path types has to do with the fact that we have to deal with two trees simultaneously: the schema tree and the data tree.

 In order to reduce the entropy somewhat, we introduce the following terminology convention: